 |Home | About | Undergraduate | Graduate | Prospective | Current | Athletics | Alumni | Faculty/Staff |

-1. Maintaining the main access roads and areas for emergency vehicle response.
+1. Main access roads and areas for emergency vehicle response.

 Facilities will monitor the weather and respond as conditions require.
-As you can imagine, it is difficult to plan with precision what a snow event will actually do.
-On a typical day we arrive to begin snow removal activity about 3 a.m. in the morning or as we anticipate a plow-able snow of 2 inches or more.
-With no mechanical difficulties and a full crew we are typically able to have the entire campus ready by 8am.
-With a continuing snow event, we concentrate on the main priority areas throughout the day to maintain access.
+As you can imagine, it is difficult to plan with precision what an inclement weather event will actually do.
+However, during a snow event we will generally arrive on campus at about 3 am to begin snow removal activity.
+With no mechanical difficulties and a full crew we are usually able to have the entire campus ready by 8 am.
+During a continuing snow event, we focus on maintaining priority areas.

 Site Disclaimer | Site Maintained by email@example.com